 If you’ve gotten even half as much out of yoga as I have – including physical and emotional therapy, exercise, spiritual connection, overall health, and energy – then you’re probably hoping your kids will love it, too.
+So how do you get your child to love yoga?

 Getting our kids to love yoga is like trying to do a challenging yoga pose: it’s ok to try our best, but we can’t get too attached to the outcome or it just won’t work.
 Instead, it’s a good idea to shift the focus from yoga to enjoying breathing and moving.
 Here are some ways to do your best to get your child to love yoga.